odinb/bash-plexamp-installer/README.md

 Once done, you can cast to it from existing Plex/PlexAmp instances!

-Please remember, you need to remove/delete the Plexamp folder from your MacOS/Windows installation, or logout/re-login on your MacOS/Windows installation, or you will get weird behaviour, and end up with a non-functioning PlexAmp due to 2 or more clients using the same ID/tokens!
+Please remember, you need to remove/delete the Plexamp folder from your MacOS/Windows installation, or logout/re-login on your MacOS/Windows installation to generate new tokens, or you will get weird behaviour, and end up with a non-functioning PlexAmp due to 2 or more clients using the same ID/tokens!

 If the service (systemctl status plexamp) is not starting with error: "code=exited, status=1/FAILURE", it is most likely due to invalid configuration in "/home/MyUser/.config/Plexamp/server.json"